 To provide heightened clarity of the duties and responsibilities for Charity Trustees, in July 2015 the Charity Commission updated its guidance on the administrative and legal duties which should reasonably be expected of those undertaking this role.

-Whilst adhering to the six key guidelines below cannot guarantee that trustees will not be subject to Trustees Indemnity Insurance claims under a Charity Insurance policy, they will certainly help in reducing exposure as well as assisting in defence of any action which may be raised.
+By adhering to the six key guidelines below, cannot guarantee that trustees will not be subject to Trustees Indemnity Insurance claims under a Charity Insurance policy.
+They will certainly help in reducing exposure as well as assisting in defence of any action which may be raised.

 6 Key Trustees Duties

 #1 Make Sure That Your Charity Activities & Actions Have a Clear Public Benefit

 Trustees and officers should clearly and concisely outline the charity’s programmes and how they will further the charity’s goals and, in turn, benefit the public.

 #2 Compliance With The Law and Your Charity’s Governing Document

 Trustees have a duty to ensure that details on the charity’s register are kept up to date and that a charity is compliant with the governing documentation and any relevant laws.

 Trustees should make clear and informed decisions that allow a charity to achieve its primary goals.
 All trustees carry a duty of care to ensure they do not create any conflict of interests, nor should a trustee receive any sort of benefit from his or her position.

 All Trustees should ensure that any decisions are prudent and do not overcommit the charity and that inappropriate risks are not undertaken.
 Clear safeguards should be put in place to ensure that all decisions are financially responsible.
 A trustee may be found liable if his or her actions should lead to a financial loss and claims under your Trustees Indemnity Insurance.